wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 # In GUI
 >Portal > Entra ID, Select user, Azure role assignments

-## 6 Test if group can create deployment (before creating role and rolebinding)
+## 6 Test if the group can create deployment (before creating role and rolebinding)
 ```
-# Note: reference to default name space
+# Note: reference to default namespace
 kubectl auth can-i create deployment --as $DEV_AKS_GROUP_ID
 # no